StaxWP/buddybuilder/readme.txt

 = Privacy Policy =
 Stax BuddyBuilder uses Appsero SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

+= Found a bug? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report bug](https://patchstack.com/database/vdp/stax-buddy-builder).

 == Installation ==

 1. Upload the plugin to your 'wp-content/plugins' directory or install it directly from WP admin - Plugins - New